Diseases & Conditions : Non-Traumatic Emergencies

 Get the victim into a warm room or shelter.

 If he or she has on any wet clothing, remove it immediately.

 Warm the center of the body first—the chest, neck, head, and groin—using an electric blanket, if it is available.
 Or use skin-to-skin contact, with your own body heat providing warmth to the victim.

 Be careful to not handle the victim roughly.

-Warm beverages can also be helpful, but never give a victim of hypothermia any alcoholic beverage, and never try to give beverages to an unconscious person.
+Warm beverages can also be helpful, but never give a victim of hypothermia any alcoholic beverage, and never try to give an unconscious person something to drink.

-Once the body temperature begins to increase, keep the person dry and wrapped in warm blankets, and seek medical attention as soon as possible.
+Once the body temperature begins to increase, keep the person dry and wrapped in warm blankets.